 Thus, ASHRAE has taken the lead on establishing more stringent standards for the equipment in question, and DOE typically adopts ASHRAE's equipment efficiency levels.
 Generally speaking, ASHRAE does not complete a comprehensive market and cost analysis on measures it adopts into ASHRAE 90.1.
 However, ASHRAE does complete a market and cost-effectiveness analysis for the equipment efficiency values.
-This analysis informs the DOE's analysis of the ASHRAE equipment efficiency values and streamlines the adoption of ASHRAE equipment efficiency levels into the federal appliance standards.
+This analysis informs the DOE's analysis of the ASHRAE equipment efficiency levels into the federal appliance standards.
 The DOE analysis is more robust and done to a higher technical criteria as necessary for efficiency standards that prohibit the sale of equipment that does not meet the minimum efficiency level.